nicholasdunbar/cucumber-sandbox/readme.md

 To stall a test so you can see what is going on
 `sleep 10`

-## Other Notes
-**Poltergeist** - A headless driver which integrates Capybara with PhantomJS.
-It is truly headless, so doesn't require Xvfb to run on your CI server.
-It will also detect and report any Javascript errors that happen within the page.

-**rino** - cucumber step_definitions can be written using javascript with node `npm install -g cucumber`

-## Failures
+# Failures

-### Attempts to configure the browser
+## Attempts to configure the browser

 Sometimes you want to configure the browser to use the settings of a certain user.
 This is called in fireFox the profile of the user.
 In FF (less than or equal to 47) you could do this easily.
 But now with FF moving to Marionette there is no easy way to configure Capybara to load the browser with a certain profile.
-I was trying to set the Firefox Profile in env.rb with the following code, but something is missing, it works in cucumber but not with RSpec:
+I was trying to set the Firefox Profile in env.rb with the following code, it works in cucumber but not with spec/example-rspec-capybara.rb using RSpec with Capybara:
 ```
 Capybara.register_driver :geckodriver do |app|
   profile = Selenium::WebDriver::Zipper.zip('/Users/dunban1/Library/Application Support/Firefox/Profiles/s1xdknox.testprofile')